LIMBAL RELAXING INCISIONS (LRIs)

 LRI SURGERY DAY PREP:

 Once seated, the area surrounding your eyes will be prepped/cleaned before a drape is placed around them.
-After that, numbing eye drops are applied…no injections or needles will be used.
+After that, numbing eye drops are applied, and no injections or needles are used.

-Once your eyes are numb, an eyelid speculum will be used to prevent you from blinking during the procedure.
+Once your eyes are numb, an eyelid speculum will prevent you from blinking during the procedure.
 At this point, you will be prepared for your surgery.

 THE PROCEDURE:

-First, temporary impression marks will be made on the limbus where incisions will be made.
+First, temporary impression marks will be made on the limbus, where incisions will be made.
 These marks/incisions are placed based on your prescription, age, and degree of correction required.
 Then, very small arc-shaped incisions are made in your limbus.
-To complete the surgery, antibiotic drops are applied before the eyelid speculum and drapes are removed.
+Antibiotic drops are applied before the eyelid speculum and drapes are removed to complete the surgery.
 The procedure itself normally only takes about 5 minutes, not including prep.

 AFTER LRI SURGERY:

-You will receive additional eye drops, and likely a shielded to protect the eye.
-Your vision will likely be a but blurry at first, so you will need to have someone at the surgery center to drive you home.
+You will receive additional eye drops and likely a shield to protect the eye.
+Your vision will likely be a bit blurry at first, so you will need to have someone at the surgery center drive you home.

 Patients should plan on relaxing for the rest of the day following their surgery.
-Also, some patients are going to experience mild discomfort, which can normally be remedied using a simple over-the-counter pain reliever.
-It is also not uncommon for patients to experience watery eyes, increased sensitivity to light, or swelling of their eye for the first few days following surgery.
+Some patients will experience mild discomfort, which can normally be remedied using a simple over-the-counter pain reliever.
+It is also not uncommon for patients to experience watery eyes, increased sensitivity to light, or swelling of their eyes for the first few days following surgery.

-Some patients see dramatic improvement in their vision within the very first day, and for others, vision can remain blurry for several weeks.
-Everyone heals differently, but the majority of patients are able to resume their normal activities the very next day.
+Some patients see a dramatic improvement in their vision within the very first day; for others, vision can remain blurry for several weeks.
+Everyone heals differently, but most patients can resume their normal activities the very next day.